Lenka-St/Development-of-Proof-of-concept/README.md

 The final models are executed in AWS Sagemaker.

-The presentation of this project is described in the pdf file (in French).
+The presentation of this project is available in the pdf file (in French).